Dead Character Walking

 - In Super Smash Bros.
 Brawl, by a certain glitch in stamina mode, both Wario and Bowser can become "zombies" where they can still be controlled and beat other players at 0 HP.
 Bowser could still win, but Wario cannot win at all after using this glitch.

 - Master Hand, in Super Smash Bros. for the 3DS, can continue fighting at 0 HP if you attack him for exactly the amount of damage as he has HP remaining.
 Any sort of damage after that, however, will defeat him.

-- In STALKER Call of Pripyat, theres a stalker called Crab in Skadovsk that was severely injured by a Chimera after Magpie betrays Gonta's squad, and it's (supposed to be) laying in a bed (Okay, he's not dead, but he isn't supposed to move from there until he recovers, so it counts).
-Sometimes Crab can be seen walking around Skadovsk, if that isn't weird enough, he walks in a very erratic manner with his torso rotated 180 degrees only for him to suddenly stop, lay in the ground and float up to his bed.
-You can't make this stuff up
+- In S.T.A.L.K.E.R.: Call of Pripyat, there's a stalker called Crab in Skadovsk that was severely injured by a Chimera after Magpie betrays Gonta's squad.
+He's supposed to be laying in a bed (Okay, he's not dead, but he isn't supposed to move from there until he recovers, so it counts), but sometimes he can be seen walking around Skadovsk.
+If that isn't weird enough, he walks in a very erratic manner with his torso rotated 180 degrees only for him to suddenly stop, lay in the ground and float up to his bed.
+You can't make this stuff up.

 - Blood has a glitch where, on occasion, enemies who are killed by being set on fire would continue to run around in their on-fire animation indefinitely.
 It seems the game gets confused at some point in the process of switching them from a moving fire damage source to a static corpse, since they can still hurt you past the point where they should have stopped moving, but you can only remove them by hitting them with the splash damage from an explosion.